omimo/Mova/README.md

 Movement Analytics and Annotation Platform
 =======

-Mova extracts visualizes a set of features from motion capture sequences
+Mova extracts and visualizes a set of movement features from movement data sequences